mdn/content/files/en-us/web/javascript/reference/global_objects/regexp/flags/index.md

 ## Description

-`RegExp.prototype.flags` is a getter-only property that returns a string.
+`RegExp.prototype.flags` has a string as its value.
 Flags in the `flags` property are sorted alphabetically (from left to right, e.g. `"dgimsuy"`).
 It actually invokes the other flag accessors ([`hasIndices`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/hasIndices), [`global`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/global), etc.) one-by-one and concatenates the results.

 All built-in functions read the `flags` property instead of reading individual flag accessors.

+The set accessor of `flag` is `undefined`.
 You cannot change this property directly.

 ## Examples